C-Section Injuries

 Get a Free Case Review

-What Types of Injuries Are Caused by C-Section?
+Types of C-Section Injuries

 Delivering a baby via C-section may be necessary to prevent loss of life, but it comes with risks of its own.
 Complications from mistakes made during surgery can affect both mother and baby.

-Injuries to the Mother
+C-Section Injuries to the Mother

 C-section injuries to the mother may include: